 A Trust Deed is a legally-binding debt relief arrangement in Scotland for individuals overwhelmed by unsecured debts.
 It involves making monthly payments for a fixed period of four years, with the goal of repaying a portion of the debt while being protected from legal action.

-A Trust Deed is a debt solution in Scotland that offers relief to individuals struggling with unaffordable debt.
-They’re backed by the Scottish Government, and offer a structured way for people to get back to financial stability.
+A Trust Deed is a debt solution in Scotland that offers support to individuals struggling with unaffordable debt.
+A Trust Deed can offer a structured way for people to get back to financial stability.

-In this guide, we’ll explore what Trust Deeds are, which debts can be included in a Trust Deed, and how to apply.
+In this guide, we'll explore what Trust Deeds are, which debts can be included in a Trust Deed, and how to apply for a Trust Deed.
 We'll also look at the different options available to Scottish residents facing the challenge of unaffordable debt.

-A Trust Deed, also known as a Scottish Trust Deed, is a formal legally-binding agreement designed to help individuals in Scotland who are struggling with unaffordable debt.
+A Trust Deed, also known as a Scottish Trust Deed, is a legally-binding voluntary agreement designed to help individuals in Scotland who are struggling with unaffordable debt.

-It involves working with an Insolvency Practitioner - a licensed debt professional - who acts as a trustee to manage your finances.
+It involves working with a licensed Insolvency Practitioner (IP) who acts as a Trustee to manage your finances throughout your arrangement.

-Through a Trust Deed, you make affordable monthly repayments based on your financial circumstances.
+During a Trust Deed, you one single monthly payment based on your financial circumstances.
 These payments last for a set period, which is typically four years.

-During this payment term, the trustee will distribute payments to the people you owe money to, allowing you to repay a portion of your debts while legally protecting you from creditor actions.
-At the end of your payment term, any remaining debts will be written off.
+The Trustee will distribute your payments to the people you owe money to, allowing you to repay a portion of your debts while legally protecting you from creditor actions.
+At the end of your payment term, any included debts not repaid will be written off.

 “No fuss, just simple, honest advice.
 Communication is good and they make the process as easy as they can.”

 A Trust Deed and a Protected Trust Deed are similar in that they are both formal arrangements for managing unaffordable debt in Scotland.
-However, there is a crucial distinction:
+However, there is a crucial distinction between them:

 Trust Deed: A Trust Deed is the initial agreement between a debtor and their creditors.
-It outlines a repayment plan that they intend to stick to, however it isn’t automatically protected under law.
+It outlines a repayment plan that they intend to stick to, but it isn't automatically protected under law.

 For a Trust Deed to become protected, it needs the consensus of creditors who collectively represent a majority of the debt value.

-When Trust Deeds become protected, it means that all creditors are legally bound by the arrangement, even those who did not agree to the terms.
+Once you've had the Trust Deed protected, all creditors will become bound by the terms of the Trust Deed, even those who did not agree to the terms.

-Protected Trust Deeds offer added legal protection and ensure that creditors cannot take legal action against the individual, providing you with more security throughout the repayment period.
+Protected Trust Deeds offer an added level of protection and ensure that creditors cannot take legal action against the individual, providing you with more security throughout the repayment period.

 In order to qualify for a Trust Deed in Scotland, you will need to meet the following criteria: